AmosNimos/Xstaller/README.md

 - Neofetch
 > (Neofetch is mainly developed to be used in screenshots of your system.
 It currently supports 150+ operating systems including Linux, BSD, Mac OS X, iOS, and Windows.)

+- Ranger
+> ranger is a console file manager with VI key bindings.
+It provides a minimalistic and nice curses interface with a view on the directory hierarchy.
+It ships with rifle, a file launcher that is good at automatically finding out which program to use for what file type.

 ---

 ## Optional